Stop Paying Credit Card Debt and Stop Worrying About It

 Snowball and avalanche methods

 A popular debt payment strategy is the snowball method.
-You pay off the smallest amount first while making minimum payments on the rest.
-The result is little wins and motivation.
+In this method, you pay off the smallest bill first while making minimum payments on the rest of your cards.
+The result is small wins and motivation to keep going.

-If you want to save money, try the avalanche method and prioritize repaying debts with high interest rates.
+If you want to save money, try the avalanche method.
+Here, you prioritize repaying debts with high interest rates first while making minimum payments.

 pile of credit cards